zauberware/automated-server-backups/README.md

    the current date.
 This could be a problem if you are running the script more than once a day.
 Currently the file will be overwritten.
  - What would this script look like for a windows server backup?
- - How to include this script in CMS ?

 ## Links: